 There are various options for students at Osnabrück University of Applied Sciences to go abroad within the study programme.
 On the one hand, there is the option for students to complete the so-called 'Scientific Practice Project' abroad.
 On the other hand, there is the possibility to participate in the study programme "International Physiotherapy".
 There are scholarships for both studies abroad.
 A block week abroad was also offered.

-In the 8th semester of the ELP and EP-Dual degree programmes, students complete Scientific Practice Projects.
-So far, 9 students have completed a Scientific Practice Project in Perth, Western Australia, under the supervision of Prof. Dr. Tampin.
+In the 8th semester of the ELP and EP-Dual programs, students complete Scientific Practice Projects (WPPS).
+So far, 9 students have completed a WPP in Perth, Western Australia, under the supervision of Prof. Dr. Tampin.
 The projects took place at the Sir Charles Gairdner Hospital.
-The students gained an insight into physiotherapy at a large "tertiary teaching hospital" as well as into physiotherapy education at Curtin University.
+The students got an insight into physiotherapy at a large "tertiary teaching hospital" as well as into physiotherapy education at Curtin University.

 The degree programme International Physiotherapy is a special degree form for students of the Bachelor's degree programme in Occupational Therapy, Speech Therapy, Physiotherapy, with an emphasis on physiotherapy.